Even a rain shower can fill a container with enough water for a child to drown in.

 Teach your child to swim when they are at the right age.
 But you should still always supervise a child in and near water.
 You should do this whether they can swim or not.

 To make sure children are safe in the water you should:

 - stay within arm's reach of small children as they can move quickly and drown in seconds

-- not let them stay too long in cold water and take them out to warm up if they start to shiver or get cramp
+- not let them stay too long in cold water and take them out to warm up if they start to shiver or get cramps

-- not bring a child who is sick swimming
+- not allow a child who is sick to go swimming

-- check you know how deep the water is and if there are any sudden drops
+- check how deep the water is and if there are any sudden drops

 - always make sure you and your child wear a life jacket or floating aid in a boat near the water

 - always tell children that S.A.F.E is short for 'Stay Away From Edges'